freon4dsl/Freon-documentation/docu-content/010_Documentation/050_Scoping,_Typing,_and_Validating/020_Type_Provider/+page.md

 }
 ```

-The **where-clause** in the above example can be used when a type has some structure.
+The `where` clause in the above example can be used when a type has some structure.
 For every property
 in the type concept a condition is given.
-If all conditions evaluate to true then the `where-clause` results in true.
+If all conditions evaluate to true then the `where` clause results in true.

 <Note>
 <svelte:fragment slot="content">
 Type concept instances can not be compared based on their identity,
-instead you will need to use an <i>equalsto</i> entry.
+instead you will need to use an <code>equalsto</code> entry.
 </svelte:fragment>
 </Note>

-## Use of **conformst**
+## Use of **conformsto**

-In a condition of a `where-clause` you may use `conformsto`.
+In a condition of a `where` clause you may use `conformsto`.
 In that case, invocation of the rule will produce the cartesian product of
 all super concepts of the properties in the conditions.
 For an
 example, see [Typer Example](/Examples/Generic_Types).

 <Note>
 <svelte:fragment slot="content">
-Be careful with the use of <b>conformsto</b> within where-clauses because this can lead to an
+Be careful with the use of <code>conformsto</code> within <code>where</code> clauses because this can lead to an
 explosion of newly created type concept instances.
 </svelte:fragment>
 </Note>